 Everyone loves getting a discount!
 As part of your new member benefits and to give a glimpse into those benefits, offer introductory discount rates.
 Some ideas could be a discount to a conference or to attend a free webinar or other event.
 ESPA gives its new members two free educational webinars, when they join.

 Include that information in the welcome email.
 This gesture sends the message: Here are the benefits.
-We’re giving you a chance to try them, before you give any more money at the moment.
+We’re giving you a chance to try it, before you give any more money at the moment.
 It’s also a great way to bring the benefits to life.

-Make acknowledgements at an upcoming conference
+Make acknowledgements at association’s event or association’s conference

 If you have an upcoming conference, acknowledging new members is a wonderful introduction to your association.
 It also speaks volumes about how much you care about them.
 Don’t forget to add it your conference planning checklist!